Rotational Mechanical Converter (TL)

 -

-- is the mass flow rate of fluid entering the transducer through port A;
+— the mass flow rate of the liquid entering the converter through port A;

 -

-- mechanical orientation of the transducer (1 if increasing fluid pressure causes a positive displacement of R relative to C, -1 if increasing fluid pressure causes a negative displacement of R relative to C);
+— mechanical orientation of the transducer (1 if an increase in liquid pressure causes a positive displacement of R relative to C, -1 if an increase in liquid pressure causes a negative displacement of R relative to C);

 -